SparkPost/support-docs/content/momentum/4/config/mta-sts/enable-mta-sts.md

 When this option is `true`, the MTA-STS policy mode will be considered along with the configuration values for [TLS](/momentum/4/config/ref-tls) and [TLS_Verify](/momentum/4/config/tls-verify).
- The more strict policy will apply.
-E.g. When the MTA-STS policy mode is `enforce`, regardless of the values for `TLS` and `TLS_Verify`, Momentum will enforce TLS (equivalent to `TLS = required`) and will fail the delivery upon a failed certificate validation (equivalent to `TLS_Verify = host`).
+ The more strict policy will apply:

+- When the MTA-STS policy mode is `enforce`, regardless of the values for `TLS` and `TLS_Verify`, Momentum will enforce TLS (equivalent to `TLS = required`) and will fail the delivery upon a failed certificate validation (equivalent to `TLS_Verify = host`).
-When the MTA-STS policy mode is `testing`, Momentum will apply `TLS = ifavailable` (unless `TLS = required` is specified) and `TLS_Verify = optional` (unless `TLS_Verify = host` is specified).
+- When the MTA-STS policy mode is `testing`, Momentum will apply `TLS = ifavailable` (unless `TLS = required` is specified) and `TLS_Verify = optional` (unless `TLS_Verify = host` is specified).

-When the MTA-STS policy mode is `none`, the policy will be ignored and the configuration values for `TLS` and `TLS_Verify` will be respected.
+- When the MTA-STS policy mode is `none`, the policy will be ignored and the configuration values for `TLS` and `TLS_Verify` will be respected.

 The default value is `true` when `use_mta_sts` is `true` for a domain.